Phryne

 Phryne (Φρύνη, (Note: /ˈfraɪni/; /grc/) before 370 – after 316 BC) was an ancient Greek hetaira (courtesan).
 Born Mnesarete, she was from Thespiae in Boeotia, but seems to have lived most of her life in Athens.
 She apparently grew up poor, but became one of the richest women in Greece.

-Phryne is best known for her trial for impiety, in which she was defended by the orator Hypereides.
-According to legend, she was acquitted after baring her breasts to the jury, though the historical accuracy of this episode is doubtful.
-She also modeled for the artists Apelles and Praxiteles: the Aphrodite of Knidos was said to have been based on her.
+Little is known for certain about Phryne's life.
+She is best known for her trial for impiety, in which she was defended by the orator Hypereides.
+According to legend, she was acquitted after baring her breasts to the jury, though the historicity of this episode is doubtful.
+She also modelled for the artists Apelles and Praxiteles: the latter's Aphrodite of Knidos was said to have been based on her.

 Phryne was largely ignored during the Renaissance, but artistic interest in her began to grow from the end of the eighteenth century.
 Her trial was depicted by Jean-Léon Gérôme in the 1861 painting Phryne Before the Areopagus, which influenced many subsequent depictions of her, and according to Laura McClure made her an "international cultural icon".
-As well as her depiction in visual arts, since the nineteenth century she has also appeared in literature, theatre, and on film.
+As well as being depicted in the visual arts, since the nineteenth century she has also appeared in literature, in theatre, and on film.